sliu750/Data-Visualization-Team-Project/README.md

         height="600"
         frameborder="0"></iframe>
 <br><br>
+Water quality is an important variable.
 ADD HYUNJU'S WATER QUALITY VIZ

 # Conclusion

 But at the end of day, are the environmental losses justifiable?
 What have we gained?
-Here you can see how total factor productivity (TFP) has changed over the last 6 decades for regions around the world.
+Here you can see how total factor productivity (TFP), the ratio of aggregate outputs to aggregate inputs, has changed over the last 6 decades for regions around the world.
 Asia, South Europe, and South America (particularly Brazil) have made the largest improvements.

 <iframe src="https://public.tableau.com/views/6730_Visualizations/TFPRegion?:showVizHome=no&:embed=true"
         width="800"